The Voyage of the Dawn Treader: Legacy

 "The Dawntreader" is a song about the sea by Joni Mitchell, one track on her debut album Song to a Seagull (1968).

+"Prince Caspian" is a song by Phish on their 1996 album Billy Breathes which begins with the lyric "O to be Prince Caspian, afloat upon the waves."
+The references to "stumps instead of feet" and "demons in their caves" may obliquely refer to episodes in The Voyage of the Dawn Treader.

 "Dawn Treader" is a song by Charlotte Hatherley on her 2007 album The Deep Blue.

 The spaceship Dawn Treader in Greg Bear's novel Anvil of Stars is presumably also named for the ship in this book.